Fighting Charges With a

 You Can Fight and Win Against These Charges

 While many people wonder whether it is really worth trying to fight domestic violence charges, I can assure you that this is one investment that is absolutely worth it.
-These cases mostly rely on the testimony of the police, the testimony of the victim and medical records (if either party received treatment).
-Your Vista spousal abuse attorney can show that (in most cases) the police only witnessed the aftermath of the fight and did not see what happened firsthand.
+These criminal charges mostly rely on the testimony of the police, the testimony of the victim and medical records (if either party received treatment).
+Your attorney in San Diego can show that (in most cases) the police only witnessed the aftermath of the fight and did not see what happened firsthand.

 There are many different defenses to these charges and it is up to you and your Vista domestic violence defense lawyer to determine the right course of action for your case based on the specific facts and laws involved in your situation.
 Some of the most common defenses include: